Praharsha0311/DigitalDemocracy/README.md

 4.Takeout the files candidateslistnew.frm and candidateslistnew.ibd from this folder.

-5.Go to mysql folder from the xampp folder.
+5.Go to mysql folder of the xampp folder.

-6.Create a folder with the name "onlinevotingsystem".
+6.Then there,create a folder with the name "onlinevotingsystem".

 7.Now save the above mentioned files here.